Top Hanoi Attractions

 1. Hoan Kiem Lake

-Hoan Kiem Lake is considered the heart of Hanoi.
+Hoan Kiem Lake is considered as the heart of Hanoi.
 It has been called many names like Luc Thuy, Thuy Quan, Ta Vong and Huu Vong.
 The recent name “Hoan Kiem Lake” means “The lake of Returned Sword” dated back to the 15th century.
 It relates to the legend of King Le Loi who got a Sword from and then returned to a sacred turtle after defeating Chinese Ming dynasty invaders.
 There used to be some big turtles living in the lake for all those years.

-A day in Hoan Kiem lake changes from the early morning to late evening, from calm and peaceful to lively and bustling.
+A day in Hoan Kiem Lake changes from the early morning to late evening, from calm and peaceful to lively and bustling.
 Come here at dawn, around 5:00am, you will see lines and lines of the old and teenagers doing yoga, tai-chi, aerobics and gymnastics.
 When the sun rises higher, the atmosphere becomes noisier.
-Thousands of people pass by on their way to work; students go to school; restaurants and vendors open their shop.
-You can see a flood of motorbikes twisting along the lake, gangs of “xich lo” – one of the most typical vehicles in Hanoi who are ready to take you around the lake.
+Thousands of people pass by on their way to work; students go to school; restaurants and vendors open their shops.
+You can see a flood of motorbikes twisting along the lake and gangs of “xich lo” – one of the most typical vehicles in Hanoi who are ready to take you around the lake.
 Especially, this area turns to the only pedestrian zone during the weekends with a lot of young people, couples and families gathering to entertain, relax and participate in some folk games.

 2. Old Quarter of Hanoi

-Hanoi Old Quarter has remained the original street layout and architecture of old Hanoi.
+Hanoi Old Quarter has remained the original street layout and architecture of the old Hanoi.
 At the beginning of the 20th century, the city consisted of only about 36 streets, which is reason why Old Quarter is also called “the 36 Streets”.
 It is a perfect stop for those who want to discover Hanoi with a genuine desire to have a grasp of the city’s culture or a curiosity to travel back in time.
 With its old-styled narrow streets full of antique brick houses, it seems to nostalgically resist the flow of time while still actively trying to adapt to the dynamic atmosphere of the modern city.

 On Friday to Sunday evening, there is a night market (called Dong Xuan night market) in the heart of the district.
 This is a big and bustling covered market packed with vendors selling food, clothing, goods and souvenirs at wholesale prices.
 It is very crowded and amazing with the always holiday atmosphere.
 Besides, a part of the Old Quarter turns into walking streets in the weekend.
 It is an extraordinary place to chill out and relax.
 You also have a chance to experience the Vietnamese cultural activities, folk games as well as traditional lifestyle of the locals.